JackofBlades95/canadian-capitals-quiz/README.md

 ## Credits

-* Below is a list of credits to tools or people that helped me with the project:
+* Below is a list of credits, tools, or people that helped me with the project:

 * [Greatstack Simple JavaScript quiz](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1025s) for an idea for the layout and css button styles.
 * [Favicon](https://favicon.io/emoji-favicons/flag-canada/)